Nearly 40 Dead After Torrential Rain Causes Flooding, Landslides in Mexico

 At least 37 people were confirmed dead in Mexico on Oct.
 11 after heavy rains from remnants of Hurricane Priscilla and Tropical Storm Raymond triggered landslides and flooding across central and southeastern Mexico.

-According to Mexico’s National Coordination of Civil Protection, heavy rains killed 22 people in the state of Hidalgo, at least nine people in the state of Puebla, and five deaths in the state of Veracruz.
+According to Mexico’s National Coordination of Civil Protection, heavy rains killed 22 people in the state of Hidalgo, at least nine people in the state of Puebla, and five people in the state of Veracruz.
 In the state of Queretaro, a child died after being caught in a landslide.

 T.J.
 Muscaro